-From the Augusta University Training Director, Christopher Drescher, PhD
+From the MCG Training Director, Christopher Drescher, PhD

 Our faculty share a deep commitment to educating our future health care professionals,